alfert/coverex/README.md

 to the dependencies of your project.
 Coverex is available via `hex.pm`, so you need only to add this line to the dependencies in your `mix.exs` file:

-	{:coverex, "~> 1.4.1", only: :test}
+	{:coverex, "~> 1.4.7", only: :test}

 For debugging purposes, the log level can be set as addition to the `tool` option.
 The default value is `:error`.
 To set the log level to `:debug` you use this line in your `mix.exs` file:

 	test_coverage: [tool: Coverex.Task, log: :debug]

-The usual log levels of `Logger` application of Elixir are available.
+The usual log levels of the `Logger` application of Elixir are available.

 If you set the flag `coveralls: true` and you are running on `travis-ci`, the coverage information are sent to http://coveralls.io .
 An example configuration would be

 	test_coverage: [tool: Coverex.Task, coveralls: true]

+Since `coverex 1.4.7`, a summary on the module level is printed on the console.
+You can switch this off by setting the option `console_log` to `false`.

+	test_coverage: [tool: Coverex.Task, console_log: false]

 ## Running Coverex